 - Visual Studio.
 Make sure the following is installed as part of Visual Studio:

-- VS 2019 Entity Framework Powertools
+- VS 2022 Entity Framework Powertools please contact us if you do not have a copy of this.

-- VS 2019 DSL
+- VS 2022 DSL

 - Reshaper (latest version)

 - StyleCop for Resharper

 Setting up Resharper and StyleCop in Visual Studio